Reviews You Can Rely On

 Loud

 If you're looking for a capable pressure washer ready to tackle any job, the Westinghouse WPX3200 is the one for you.
-Although bulky in appearance, this machine is surprisingly easy to move around thanks to its large, quality wheels.
-It also features convenient built-in storage for its twenty-five-foot hose.
+Although bulky in appearance, our testers found this machine is actually surprisingly easy to move around thanks to its large, quality wheels.
+We also loved the convenient built-in storage for its twenty-five-foot hose.
 But it's the WPX3200's cleaning power that really shines.
 Our testers' first reaction when firing it up remained consistent throughout the test — “this machine is a beast”.
 No job was too demanding for this pressure washer during our tests.

 Despite the amazing cleaning prowess, the Westinghouse WPX3200 has a few downsides.
 It's heavy, large, and, our testers note, “the gas engine is LOUD”.
 The engine also comes with fumes, smoke, potential oil leaks, and maintenance.
 An electric pressure washer would relieve you of many of these headaches, but they just aren't as powerful.
 All in all, this machine is one of the best washers out there, scouring circles around the competition.
 For example, the Generac 8874 we tested next to it is louder, more expensive, and less effective at cleaning.
 From tough jobs to quick, light-duty rinses, we recommend the Westinghouse WPX3200.